coumbaya/lift/experiments.md

 ## Deduced bgps per query

-Next, we present deduced BGPs of LIFT as well as precision recall of joins per query, as presented in http://client.linkeddatafragments.org/, each executed in isolation.
+Next, we present deduced BGPs of LIFT as well as precision/recall of joins per query, for queries presented in http://client.linkeddatafragments.org/, each executed in isolation.

 |ID | Query                        | Deduced BGPs                       |Recall| Precision |
 |---|:----------------------------:|:----------------------------------:|------|:---------:|